CV-19 RISK ASSESSMENT

 Our restaurant is clean and well maintained.
 In advance of opening we have ensured that all front of house / back of house areas are deep cleaned and sanitised using antiviral sanitiser.

 We have introduced an enhanced cleaning programme, using an anti-viral cleaner in areas of high footfall e.g. bathrooms.
-These areas will be cleaned on an hourly basis.

 There will always be a plentiful supply of essential cleaning chemicals in stock.